 Our Operating Structure

 Toronto Arts Council is run by a volunteer board, volunteer committees and a small complement of professional staff.
-An advisory panel of distinguished artists and managers further assist with this work.

-Toronto Arts Council's two key operating principles – arm's length funding and peer review – are applied to ensure the City of Toronto vigorously pursues artistic excellence and innovation and steadfastly protects freedom of expression.
+Toronto Arts Council's two key operating principles – arm's-length funding and peer review – are applied to ensure the City of Toronto vigorously pursues artistic excellence and innovation and steadfastly protects freedom of expression.

-What does it mean that TAC is an arm's length arts funding agency?
+What does it mean that TAC is an arm's-length arts funding agency?